BC100Dev/AnlinxOS/README.md

   [`alde`](https://github.com/BC100Dev/alde))
   - Quick explanation, `alde` is similar to `wine` that translates Android calls to glibc calls.
-Initially, I archived it because it was no longer in development, thinking that I could reuse this concept in this OS.
-Maybe I'll unarchive that project, eventually copying the sources from here over to that repository, but only time will tell.
+Initially, I archived it because it was no longer in development, thinking that I could reuse this concept in this OS, while rebranding it to LSA (Linux Subsystem for Android).
+This will heavily be a required component, especially on Mobile spaces.

-This will break quite many packages that would be ported, since there are ideas on refining the FHS (File Hierarchy System) (`/`) itself.
-The idea behind it is to make the File Structure more beginner-friendly.
-Certain directories like `/dev`, `/sys` and `/proc` will stay, but I will mainly reconstruct the use of `/usr`, `/home` and other directories into Android equivalents.
-Say, we got the System, I pack the System in a read-only `/System` partition.
-For all the user files and such, we pack that into `/Data`, where the `/home` directory gets replaced with a symlink of `/Users` that point towards `/Data/UserDir` (I got `/Data/Users` reserved for something else).
-This itself already looks better.
-To allow Factory Resets that Android does, we also implement a `/Recovery` partition.
-Oh, and `bin`, along with `lib` no longer exists.
-Say hello to `/System/x64`.
-You can think of it as a System32-alike directory.

-Now, I mentioned me having a reserved `/Data/Users`, and you may wonder, "Chris, what the hell should that even be?"
-Don't worry, uncle BC100Dev here will explain.
-I decided to completely nuke `/etc/passwd`, along with its `shadow` equivalent into its new User Management System, which will end up being at that particular place.
-That itself is a directory, in which I will have `login.d` (for users that can be logged in) and `services.d` (service-required users).
-Something similar will also be placed under `/System/base/users`, where that would only contain `services.d` and `system.d` (pun intended :laughing:)
+This will break quite many packages that would be ported, since this OS will take a different turn with the FHS (File Hierarchy System), which is known as the root (`/`) structure.
+Remember `/bin` and so?
+Yeah, forget about them, we got `/System`, `/Recovery`, `/Data`, `/Cache` and `/Users`, each replacing every single component that the old FHS remained.
+The only thing that cannot be replaced are `/dev`, `/proc` and `/sys`, unless if I somehow manage to do that, then this OS will get even more controversy.
+Oh, and remember `bin` and `lib` being separated?
+Say hello to `/System/x64`, merging both of the directories into one, making a System32 alike directory.
+Obviously, that `x64` can be replaced with `arm64`, but you will still witness `/System/bin`, which is just the symlink to the directory of the system architecture of the kernel + installation configuration.

+Now, `/Data/config` will take a heavy role.
+If you have hated the Windows registry, then you will hate this concept too because I am introducing LRGX (Linux Registry).
+This will house the entirety of the system configurations, although probably not everything.
+However, this also nukes `/etc/passwd` and `/etc/shadow` (have you forgotten that `/etc` also doesn't exist?) for the equivalent of `/Data/config/userbase.lrgx`.
+By the way, yes, you can have your own Linux Registry System being in place, along with creating your own Registries much easier.
+Originally, I had `/Users` being a symlink to `/Data/UserDir`, but that ended up being not-so-great idea, so `/Users` is its own dependent directory... which mimics `/home` either way.
+Oh, and before I forget... no systemd.
+Be glad that I am getting rid for you, in case you hated systemd before.

 In other words, you can see that AnlinxOS is not another Linux distro fork (like Ubuntu being linked to Debian), LineageOS being AOSP-equivalent and so on.
 Nope, AnlinxOS is a